Vonage/vonage-video-ios-sdk-samples/BasicVideoRenderer/README.md

    section of the main README file for this repository.

    Among other things, you need to set values for the `kAppId`, `kSessionId`, and `kToken` constants.
-See [Obtaining Credentials](../README.md#obtaining-opentok-credentials) in the main README file for the repository.
+Follow the [Getting started](https://developer.vonage.com/en/video/getting-started) guide to learn how to obtain these credentials.

 2. When you run the application, it connects to a session and publishes an audio-video stream from your device to the session.